I am currently a Marine/Civil Engineer, and I aspire to become a Principal at AMI Consulting Engineers, PA.

-I have a passion for construction and engineering.
-I like being challenged physically and mentally, and enjoy deadlines and high expectations because they push me to work harder and more efficiently.
-In working, I excel because of my communication and collaboration skills, integrity, and the ability to apply sound engineering judgment.
+I have a passion for engineering and construction.
+I like being challenged and enjoy deadlines and high expectations because they push me to work harder and more efficiently.
+In working, I excel because of my communication and collaboration skills, integrity, and attention to detail.

 Related Work Experience